AxiSEMunity/AxiSEM3D/doc/Installation.md

 conda install -c anaconda netcdf4
 ```

-On an HPC cluster, it is most likely that these packages have been installed and tuned to the architecture because of their popularity.
+On an HPC cluster, it is most likely that these packages have been installed and optimized because of their popularity.
+Usually the packages are managed by `module`.